|

 Also, many pupils in public schools have been forced to be absent from their respective classes because they are encouraged to help by their families in the farms or any tasks that will help for their family.

-But to them, their burning desire to learn is more important than their hungry stomach.
 In this case, they cannot be expected to do well in class with an empty stomach.

 Fortunately, teachers, out of compassion, provide food with the learners and other educational materials using their own money.